 Changes to Statements of Account for Reimbursement of Benefit Charges as a Result of COVID-19

 As a result of the national pandemic, Governor Wolf signed Act 9 of 2020, the COVID-19 Proclamation of Disaster Emergency, on March 6, 2020.

-Act 9 of 2020 provides for the following temporary amendments:
+Act 9 of 2020 provided for the following temporary amendments:

-- Generally, if not precluded by federal law, reimbursable employers who were approved to participate in the relief from charges option for the calendar year 2020 are entitled to automatic relief if a claimant’s unemployment is due to the COVID-19 outbreak.
+- Generally, if not precluded by federal law, reimbursable employers who were approved to participate in the relief from charges option for the calendar year 2020 were entitled to automatic relief if a claimant’s unemployment was due to the COVID-19 outbreak.

 - Reimbursable employers who were not approved to participate in the relief from charges option for the calendar year 2020 have 120 days from the mailing date of the Statement of Account to repay benefit charges related to COVID-19.

-- Interest-free payment plans for benefit charges related to COVID-19 are available for reimbursable employers demonstrating financial hardship.
+- Interest-free payment plans for benefit charges related to COVID-19 were available for reimbursable employers demonstrating financial hardship.